YUYING07/YUYING07/README.md

 - 🔭 Currently a research assistant at weilab, SDU
 - 🌱 a senior in SDU
 - ⚡  Python/JAVA/C++/Vue/Javascript/Pytorch/Tensorflow/Sklearn.
 Deep learning
-- 😄 Interests: Epigenetics（*DNA methylation*）
+- 😄 Interests: Epigenetics（*DNA methylation*）, Peptide(Aggregation)
 <!--
 **YUYING07/YUYING07** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.